hpc/charliecloud/doc-src/ch-fromhost_desc.rst

   2. Use :code:`nvidia-container-cli configure` to do the injecting.
-This would require that containers have a half-started state, where the namespaces are active and everything is mounted but :code:`pivot_root(2)` has not been performed, but Charliecloud has no notion of a half-started container.
+This would require that containers have a half-started state, where the namespaces are active and everything is mounted but :code:`pivot_root(2)` has not been performed.
+This is not feasible because Charliecloud has no notion of a half-started container.

-Further, while these alternate approaches would simplify or eliminate this script for nVidia GPUs, it would not solve the problem for other situations.
+Further, while these alternate approaches would simplify or eliminate this script for nVidia GPUs, they would not solve the problem for other situations.

 Bugs